erinfagan/map-gallery/README.md

 - I'm using an `<img>` tag for the gallery area AND having exifr library load the exif data from the same file
   - ideally, the .JPEG would be loaded once and that data would be rendered to the page and the exif pulled from there
-  - this should be possible with the exifr library and I should continue to tinker with it
+  - this should be possible with the exifr library
-- The image file names are stored in a `const`
-  - just pulling all files from the `public/images/` folder would more flexible and allow gallery functionality

 ### Usability
-- Add gallery navigation arrows to click through images and trigger the `<InfoWindow>` in the map
-- Support portrait image orientation
+- Support landscape image orientation
 - Make the `<InfoWindow>` prettier, that's an ugly gap at the top
-- Indicate the active image inside the chart and make the data points clickable to change the active image
+- Indicate the active image inside the chart
+- make the grid animation more responsive on mobile devices
+- tweak the `@media` queries so the grid doesn't jump around so much on desktop

 ## Overkill Improvement